MSc Physiotherapy (February Start)

 Structure

-You may have the opportunity to arrange your final eight-week practice placement elsewhere in the UK or overseas.
-You'll need to discuss your idea with your course director, who will decide whether it's appropriate or not.
+Year two continues with the CBL approach as well as a range of workshops, seminars and self-directed study.
+You'll complete further placements in a variety of settings with the opportunity to arrange the final eight-week placement elsewhere in the UK or overseas subject to approval.
 You'll be responsible for covering any additional travel and accommodation costs you incur.
-You’ll also begin preparing for transition into your workplace.
+You’ll also begin preparing for the transition into the workplace.

 Compulsory Modules